Doesn't seem familiar? Jump to the "Ultra" help about the roster.

 Deny access.
-Clear the check mark for Allow access to course to deny course access yet retain the person's course record and activity.
+Clear the Allow access to course option to deny course access yet retain the person's course record and activity.
 The roster indicates the person's status with a gray profile picture with a diagonal line.
 The person no longer sees your course on the Courses page.

 If allowed by your institution, you can enroll people in your course.
 Select the Enroll People icon at the top of the roster to open the Enroll People panel.

 - In the search box, type a name, username, or at least two letters to reveal a list of matches.
 People already enrolled in your course don't appear in the search results.

 - Select one or more people.
 They immediately appear in the roster list.
 To reverse a selection, select a person's name again.

 - Choose a role for each selected person.